jasonroberts79/me/README.md

 Personal
 * Born and raised in Massachusetts
 * Married, my wife's name is Danielle (no kids yet)
-* I have four cats
+* I have three cats
 * Went to college a little late, learned programming there, got a comp sci degree

 Interests